 - Fluids and glucose to boost carbohydrate levels, which helps limit the production of porphyrins

-Depending on the type of porphyria you have, your doctor may tell you to:
+Depending on the type of porphyria you have, your provider may tell you to:

 - Avoid all alcohol

-- Avoid drugs that may trigger an attack
+- Avoid certain drugs that may trigger an attack

 - Avoid injuring the skin